dvdvideo1234/TrackAssemblyTool/readme.md

 8. Pressing `ATTACK2` ( Def: `Right Mouse Button` ) + `SPEED` ( Def: `SHIFT` ) + `USE` ( Def: `E` )
   * `CURVE` and `TURN`: Updates selected curve node in condition:
     * When trace is a track piece, utilizes the trace entity active point as a curve node.
-    * Otherwise will check various conditions and pick the most suitable curve node location vector:
+    * Otherwise will check various conditions and pick the [most suitable curve node location vector][ref-node-intersect]:
       1. When both neighbour (`start` **and** `final`) nodes are track active points will intersect their rays
       2. When only one (`start` **or** `final`) node is an active point will project the hit node on its ray
-      3. When **none of the neighbors** are active points will project the hit node on their line simetral
+      3. When **none of the neighbors** are active points will project the hit node on their line bisector
 9. Pressing `RELOAD` ( Def: `R` )
   * When trace entity is a valid piece will just remove it.
   * When `trackassembly_devmode` is enabled, will update the log control options.